Guidelines

 1. Dispense 1 pump of Avagard on sterile gauze.

-2. Working in a circular pattern, inside to outside of prepped area, apply Avagard.
+2. Apply Avagard, working in a circular pattern, inside to outside of prepped area.

 3. Let air dry (typically under 1 minute).

-4. Place the drape around the surgical site after the skin has been appropriately disinfected, if using.
+4. Place a sterile drape, if using, around the surgical site after the skin has been appropriately disinfected while adhering to aseptic technique.

 5. Surgeon Preparation

-1. Wash hands thoroughly using soap and/or a disinfecting solution (e.g., chlorhexidine, iodine-based surgical scrubs, or 3M Avaguard hand antiseptic.)
+1. Wash hands thoroughly using soap and/or a disinfecting solution (e.g., chlorhexidine, iodine-based surgical scrubs, or 3M TM Avaguard TM hand antiseptic).

 1. Mask